Did you know that most of us are dangerously deficient in this essential vitamin?

 Here are 6 Signs You May be Deficient in Vitamin D

-- You suffer from heart disease, diabetes, cancer, or autoimmune diseases.
+- Heart disease, diabetes, cancer, or autoimmune diseases.
 Research suggests that vitamin D can help lower the chances of developing these conditions.

-- You have achy bones or have suffered a bone fracture, or you have poor teeth.
+- Achy bones or have suffered a bone fracture, or you have poor teeth.

 Vitamin D helps your body to absorb calcium from your intestines.
 Without vitamin D, your body will not be able to get enough calcium, which is needed to form strong bones and teeth.
 This can cause you to have a disease called “osteoporosis”, which means that your bones become brittle and you can have fractures of your hip, wrist, or vertebra (bones of the spine).
 It can even cause you to shrink- osteoporosis can cause you to lose up to 15cm (6 inches) of your height!